vertueux/smov/src/libraries/smov_xmlrp/README.md

 # The XMLRP package

-This package is a simple wrapper around the xmlrpcpp library.
+This package is a simple wrapper around the XmlRpc++ (xmlrpcpp) library.